rossumai/university/docs/learn/export-pipeline/custom-format-templating-purge.md

    1. Extension type: `Webhook`
    1. URL (see below)
 1. In "Advanced settings" select **Token owner** (should have Admin access)
+1. In the "Additional notification metadata" enable `Schemas`
 1. Click **Create the webhook**.

 ### Webhook URL endpoints